Posted on May 21, 2012

 In Maryland, handguns may not be manufactured for distribution or sale if they are not included on Maryland’s handgun roster.
 The handgun roster is compiled by the Handgun Roster Board, an entity of the Maryland State Police, which considers the handgun’s concealability, ballistic accuracy, weight, quality of materials, quality of manufacture, reliability as to safety, caliber, detectability (vis-à-vis airport and courthouse security equipment standards), and utility for legitimate sporting activities, self protection, or law enforcement purposes.

-In California, Los Angeles and San Francisco (and at least 54 other communities) adopted junk gun bans between 1996 and 2000.
-These local bans led directly to the state law (described above) which was adopted in 1991 and went into effect in 2001.25
+Los Angeles and San Francisco (and at least 54 other communities in California) adopted junk gun bans between 1996 and 2000.
+These local bans led directly to the state law (described above) which was adopted in 1991 and went into effect in 2001.

-FEATURES OF COMPREHENSIVE DESIGN SAFETY LAW FOR HANDGUNS26
+FEATURES OF COMPREHENSIVE DESIGN SAFETY LAW FOR HANDGUNS24

 - Drop testing and firing testing are required, and standards are set, for all handgun models manufactured, transferred or possessed in the jurisdiction (California, Massachusetts, New York)

-- Melting point testing is required, and standards are set, for all handgun models manufactured, transferred or possessed in the jurisdiction (Hawaii, Illinois, Massachusetts, Minnesota, New York, South Carolina)
+- Melting point testing is required, and standards are set, for all handgun models manufactured, transferred or possessed in the jurisdiction (Hawaii, Illinois, Massachusetts, Minnesota, New York)

 - New models of handguns are required to be equipped with a chamber load indicator and, for handguns with detachable magazines, a magazine disconnect mechanism (California)